-Shiretoko is one of UNESCO World Heritage Sites in Japan.
-There are falls, lakes and onsen.
-Shiretoko is one of the best place to enjoy the nature of Hokkaido.
-I will share the information about access Shiretoko.
+The Shiretoko Peninsula is one of UNESCO World Heritage Sites in Japan.
+It is one of the best places to enjoy the nature of Hokkaido.
+I will share you the information about the access route to Shiretoko.

 You can find the timetable of bus for Shiretoko-Shari to/from Utoro in the link below.
 Utoro is one of the bases in Shiretoko peninsula.

 You also can find the timetable of tourist bus.
 This is a guided bus for overseas tourist.
 You can visit Shiretoko as day trip by this bus service.

 You can take the JR Senmo line local train from Kushiro to Shiretoko-Shari.
 The trip time is more than 2 hours.
 And the number of train trips is much fewer than Abashiri to Shiretoko-Shari.
 You must check a timetable before you go.
 If you miss a train, you have to wait for a few hours.